No time to read? Press play above and listen to the article!

 You know what?
 I think we were lucky.
 Our logo with 3 ‘Os’ is amazing, in my opinion, of course, and I think it gave a touch of originality and daring.
 In addition, when asked about our brand, we always answer ‘you know, the letter “o” was on sale, so we bought 3 at once’.

-I hope that our experience and this article will help you in your challenge of naming a company, brand, product, project, service, blog or whatever.
+I hope that our experience and this article will help you in your challenge of naming a company, brand, product, service, blog or project.